Building Bootstrapped Software Products in the Age of AI

 1. AI Tooling for Product Management

-Translating product ideas into user stories, JIRA epics, and tasks took hours—not days.
+Translating product ideas into JIRA epics, user stories, and tasks took hours/days—not weeks.
 AI obviously didn’t replace product judgment, but it sped up the grunt work.

 2. AI Tooling for Design

 AI-generated wireframes and UI concepts gave us strong starting points.
-Designers still refined the UX, but we skipped the blank canvas phase.
+Expert designers still needed to refine the UX, but we skipped the blank canvas phase.

 3. AI Tooling for Coding